Middle-Earth Profiles: Turin

 The Devil Made Me Do It

 On that note, I should mention my thoughts on the idea that Turin’s death was a result of Morgoth’s curse.
 Remember that I am writing this from an in-universe perspective.
 When I read the stories, I do see Morgoth predicting a certain end for Hurin’s family, but only as someone who has glimpsed the future, not manipulated it.
-Most of the disasters in Turin’s life are the results of larger circumstances outside his control and his own choices.
+Most of the disasters in Turin’s life are the results of his own choices.
 The only external factor in that help direct Turin’s life to a dead end was his encounter with Glaurung at Nargothrond.

 Yet even this only happened because of Turin’s earlier refusal to destroy the main bridge that lead into city.
 The encounter would never have happened had Turin had the structure removed.
 Those are my thoughts on fate affecting Turin’s choices.
 If there was indeed any element of fate that conspired against Turin, it started long before his father’s capture and curse.